🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ₯ Healthcare Quality + 7.3 -- 20 Guam has adequate hospitals and clinics, but specialist availability is limited and may require travel off-island, placing it below Sedona's level.
+πŸ₯ Healthcare Quality + 7.3 -- 20 Decent primary care and a US-standard hospital, but specialist availability is limited and often requires travel to Hawaii or the Philippines.

-πŸ’‰ Healthcare Affordability + 4.8 -- 25 Healthcare costs are high due to imported supplies and limited competition, making it less affordable than Moanda for digital nomads.
+πŸ’‰ Healthcare Affordability + 4.8 -- 25 Medical costs are high due to imports and island logistics; insurance can mitigate, but out-of-pocket expenses are significant for uninsured nomads.

 🌿 CLIMATE & ENVIRONMENT